GIS 140 (D)

 What do I need to get an ‘A’ in this class?

-In this course, you will complete two major assignment sequences, each of which is designed to help you fulfill the course outcomes.
+In this course, you will complete four assignment sequences.
 Each assignment sequence requires you to complete a variety of shorter assignments leading up to a major paper.
-These shorter assignments will each target one or more of the course outcomes at a time, help you practice these outcomes, and allow you to build toward a major paper at the end of each sequence.
-You will have a chance to revise significantly each of the major papers using feedback generated by me, peer review sessions, and writing conferences.
-Toward the end of the course, having completed the two sequences, you will be asked to compile and submit a portfolio of your work along with a portfolio cover letter.
-The portfolio will include the following: one of the two major papers, four to six of the shorter assignments, and a cover letter that explains how the selected portfolio demonstrates the four outcomes for the course.
-In addition, the portfolio will need to include all of the sequence-related work you were assigned in the course.
+Each sequence’s major paper is worth 15% of your total portfolio grade.
+All of the preparatory work leading up to each major paper must be completed to receive full credit for the sequence.
+At the end of the quarter, you will be asked to compile and submit a portfolio of all your work, including all short in-class and out-of-class papers as well as the four major papers for each sequence.
+In addition, the portfolio will need to include all of the sequence-related work you were assigned during the four weeks.
 A portfolio that does not include all the above will be considered incomplete.

 Participation forms a large component of your final grade.
 Reading and commenting on the work of your peers, discussing ideas, and engaging with the classroom community are all important parts of this course.
 You can see why it is essential that you attend class and participate.
-For example, class discussion, conferences, and peer-review sessions cannot be made up.
+For example, class discussion, group activities, oral presentations, and peer-review sessions cannot be made up.
 Missing class may seriously compromise your ability to do well in this class.
 Again, negative participation will hurt your participation grade.

-Participation is determined by 1) your respectful presence in class, 2) your willingness to discuss, comment, and ask questions, 3) your overall preparedness and completed work, 4) your engagement in group work and peer workshops, 5) your use of the class blog, and 6) conferences with me.
+Participation is determined by 1) your respectful presence in class, 2) your willingness to discuss, comment, and ask questions, 3) your overall preparedness and completed work, 4) your engagement in group work and peer workshops, 5) your use of the class blog, 6) and your interactions with me and the writing consultants.
 In addition, failure to turn in homework, incomplete assignments, or late papers will negatively impact your participation grade.

-Grading in English 111 is reserved till the very end of the quarter for your Portfolio assignment.
-The focus of assessment will be on commenting, evaluating rhetorical success, steady progress and improvement over time, and most importantly, revision.
-It may be disconcerting not to get letter or number grades on each assignment, but the methodology and pedagogy of 111 is to your advantage.
-First, withholding grades encourages revision and discourages “I can live with that” attitudes.
-Second, the portfolio gives you choice over what you think represents your best work.
-Finally, you will be graded on finished, revised, polished work.
+The following is a general guideline, a grading rubric, to keep in mind for each of your graded assignments and your participation grade.
+The focus of assessment will be on how well you meet the goals of the assignment, on commenting on your performance, on evaluating rhetorical success, on steady progress and improvement over time, and most importantly, critical engagement and revision.
 Practice makes perfect, after all.
 Over the course of the quarter, assignments will receive feedback and comments that will identify what you are doing well and what still needs improvement.
+Only major assignments will receive a numeric grade.
 Consider the following evaluation rubric as signposts or a kind of legend to your progress:

 some appropriate risk-taking and/or creativity.